1Ridwan/k8s-project/README.md

 ## Biggest Challenges

-- Helm Chart Management: Initially used Terraform to install Helm charts but ran into dependency management and upgrade issues.
-Switched to Helmfile for better modularity and automation.
+- Helm Chart Management: Initially I used Terraform to install Helm charts but ran into installation issues when running terraform apply.
+Switched to Helmfile for better control and automation.
 - External DNS Permissions: DNS records were not being created due to incorrect IAM permissions for the Pod Identity; resolved after examining pod logs and adjusting IAM roles.
 - Cert-Manager Misconfiguration: Certificates failed to issue because of incorrect annotations on ingresses.
-Reviewing the Cert-Manager documentation helped resolve this issue.
+Reviewing the Cert-Manager documentation helped me resolve this issue.